Rokiis1/roadmap/8.Module/static_techniques.md

 1. **Informal Review:** An informal review is a flexible process where the documents are reviewed without a formal process or documentation of defects.
 It's often used for quickly catching obvious errors or getting an overview of the document's quality.

 2. **Walkthrough:** A walkthrough is a type of review where the author of the document presents it to the reviewers and walks them through it.
-The goal is to gather feedback and learn about any potential issues.

 3. **Technical Review:** A technical review is a more formal process where a team of qualified personnel reviews the technical content of the document.
-The goal is to ensure the document is technically sound and meets its requirements.

 4. **Inspections:** An inspection is a very formal review process where the document is examined in detail by a team of reviewers.
-The goal is to find and document defects for later correction.
-Inspections often follow a defined process and use checklists to guide the review.

 ### Checklist-based reviewing